SirHamburger/ArtifactOfDoom/README.md

 ## Patchnotes
 ### Version 0.9.0
-Added Charcter spezific settings and a timed buff which prevents you from loosing items
+Added Character specific settings and a timed buff which prevents you from loosing items

 ### Version 0.8.1
 Updated dependency in manifest.json (inserted Tiler2)